 Conclusion

-This Risk and Mitigation plan is delivered in the context of the IDEALFUEL project as a baseline deliverable, but is envisioned as a dynamic, changing document, intended to support management decision making.
+This Risk and Mitigation Plan is delivered in the context of the IDEALFUEL project as a baseline deliverable, but is envisioned as a dynamic, changing document, intended to support management decision making and will be updated regularly.
+All consortium members are expected to participate activity in risk identification and mitigation.

 Acknowledgement